laurenra7/ktor-gradle/README.md

 ### Jar file name

-The `archiveFileName` property in `build.gradle` defines the name of the .jar file that it produces, `ktor-gradle.jar`.
+The `archiveFileName` property in the shadowJar task (which overrides the default shadowJar task in the plugin) in `build.gradle` defines the name of the .jar file that it produces, `ktor-gradle.jar`.

 ### Class entry point
 The `mainClassName` property in `build.gradle` defines the class entry point